-20 Reasons Why Debate Club Kids Were Better Prepared For Adulthood
+20 Reasons Debate Club Kids Make The Best Adults

 I often say that my high school was the opposite of any high school depicted on television.
 On TV, the jocks are the popular kids and the weirdos are usually nerdy.
 It’s been that way since the dawn of time.
 Which is what makes my high school so dang special.
 Our school didn’t have a football team to cheer on Friday nights.
 What we had was a debate team that won national titles, and ultimately prepared me for adulthood better than any sport could have.

 In fact, debate was my sport.
 It was basically my life, too.
 I spent my weekends traveling with the team all over the country, my weeknights preparing for meetings by researching evidence and my prom night posing with the team for the traditional photo-up.
 Debate seeped into every aspect of my life and I was a better person because of it.

 In college I’ve run into other debaters who have the same fond memories of going away to tournaments.
 We reminisce about silly arguments and crazy statements blurred out during rounds.
 Our experiences are shared with glee, because we can trace specific parts of our personalities back to debate.
 This is why I truly believe that debate is the best extracurricular activity to prepare anyone for “adulting”:

 Debaters Know How To Advocate For Themselves

 This one is obvious.
 Being a debater, meant never letting anyone get the upper hand in an argument.
 Parents would crack jokes about us being able to convince them of anything we set our minds to, and teachers would wave us off saying “You’re on the debate team, right?”.
 As adults we never struggle to clearly and concisely explain our opinions in a straightforward manner.